-ECE 556 Administration and Supervision of Early Childhood
+ECE 556 Administration and Supervision of Early Childhood 3 credits

-3 credits This course provides guidance on the administration, organization, and operation of high quality early childhood programs for children birth to age eight.
+This course provides guidance on the administration, organization, and operation of high quality early childhood programs for children birth to age eight.
 Topics include roles and responsibilities associated with the director role, state and federal guidelines, staff selection, supervision, and evaluation, planning developmentally appropriate curriculum, financial and facility management, policy development, partnerships with families, and advocacy for young children.
-Prerequisites: ECE 451 or ECE 551 for young children birth to preschool.
-Topics include developmentally appropriate practice, indoor and outdoor environments, the importance of play, anti-bias considerations, and exploration of curriculum models.
-A focus is planning curricula that incorporates dramatic play, art, music, fine and gross motor activities, sensory activities, science, social studies, math, literacy, and construction.
-Prerequisites: ECE 451/551.
+Prerequisites: ECE 451 or ECE 551

-Methods and Curriculum of Early Childhood 3 credits ECE 557 This course addresses the development of environments and curriculum
+ECE 557 Methods and Curriculum of Early Childhood 3 credits